The endocardium is the inner lining of the heart muscle. Endocarditis is an infection of this lining and the heart valves.

 - Blood tests

 Treatment may include:

-- Antibiotics—given through your veins for up to 4-8 weeks
+- Antibiotics—given by IV for up to 4-8 weeks

 - Surgery—to repair or replace the valve if it is severely damaged or has caused heart failure